Improving Schroeppel and Shamir's Algorithm for Subset Sum via Orthogonal Vectors

 \paragraph{Maintaining the $\Os(2^{n/2})$ time bound}

 After we construct sets $\Ll_1,\Ll_2,\Rr_2,\Rr_1$ as claimed in property (i) we combine the approach of~\cite{schroeppel} with our Orthogonal Vectors algorithm to obtain the $\Os(2^{n/2})$ running time.
 In particular, we store the elements of $\Ll_1,\Ll_2,\Rr_1,\Rr_2$ in priority queues ordered by the weight in order to enumerate the elements of $\Ll$ and $\Rr$ in the correct order.
-By our applications of the representation technique, we only need to assure disjointness between pairs between $\Ll_1 \times \Ll_2$, $\Rr_1 \times \Rr_2$ and $\Ll_2 \times \Rr_2$ and therefore the time to check disjointness is exactly the same as in the normal application of the representation technique as described in the beginning of this section.
+By our applications of the representation technique, we only need to assure disjointness between pairs between $\Ll_1 \times \Ll_2$, $\Rr_1 \times \Rr_2$ and $\Ll_2 \times \Rr_2$ and therefore the time to check disjointness is the same as in the normal application of the representation technique as described at the beginning of this section.

-Unfortunately, the relaxed assumptions from Assumption~\ref{assumptionreal} cause issues here because we need to consider unbalanced partitions of $M \cap S$, $M_L \cap S$, $M_R \cap S$ and the constants $\eps,\eps_L,\eps_M$ give different primes.
+Unfortunately, the relaxed assumptions from Assumption~\ref{assumptionreal} cause issues here because we need to consider unbalanced partitions of $M \cap S$, $M_L \cap S$, $M_R \cap S$ and the constants $\eps,\eps_L,\eps_M$ give rise to different primes in our application of the representation technique.
 Without additional care, the overhead in the runtime implied by these issues would lead to an undesired time bound of $\Os(2^{(0.5+\eps)n})$ for arbitrarily small constant $\eps >0$.

-To address these complications, we analyse our algorithm in such a way that if $|w(2^L)|$ or $|w(2^R)|$ is significantly smaller than $|w(2^M)|$ we get an improved runtime.
+To address these complications, we analyse our algorithm in such a way that if $|w(2^{M_L})|$ or $|w(2^{M_R})|$ is significantly smaller than $|w(2^M)|$, then we get an improved runtime.
 Note this can be assumed by switching the roles of $M_L,M_R,M$.
-Additionally, we provide a general runtime for solving Weighted Orthogonal Vectors instances with vectors with general support size,
+Additionally, we provide a general runtime for solving Weighted Orthogonal Vectors instances with vectors with general support size.